Codepath-UIC-Team2/SportCave/README.md

    | createdAt    | DateTime | date/time when post is created |

 ### Networking
-* Games Page
+* Games / Scores Page
-  * (Read/GET): Query games for selected sport from API
+  * (Read/GET): Query games and scores for selected sport from API
-* Scores Page
-  * (Read/GET): Query scores for selected game from API
 * Social Page
   * (Create/POST): Create a comment and post it to the Social stream
   * (Read/GET): Query all reactions from database